mayconbordin/postgis-geojson/README.md

 </dependency>
 ```

-For more information go to the [JitPack page](https://jitpack.io/#mayconbordin/postgis-geojson/).
+For more information on how to build the library with other tools (Gradle, Sbt, Leiningen) see the [JitPack documentation](https://jitpack.io/docs/BUILDING/).

 ## Usage